Monitoring the state of Yandex Data Processing clusters and hosts

 Monitoring the state of hosts

-To view detailed information about the state of individual Yandex Data Processing hosts:
+To view detailed information on the state of individual Yandex Data Processing hosts:

 - Open the VM of the host you want to monitor and select the Monitoring tab.